kdroukman/ps_support/lenovo/layer7/README.md

 You must have a SignalFx Smart Agent installed on your host.
 APM Metrics Forwarders provided here will be using `signalfx-agent` user and Access Token created as part of the SignalFx Smart Agent setup.

 ## Setting up the Metrics Forwarder on Layer 7 API Gateway version 9.3
 _Disclaimer: While a metrics forwarder is provided for version 9.3, this is not the recommended or supported method.
-It is assumed that Lenovo will make the necessary upgrades to utilized recommended and supported method.
+It is assumed that Lenovo will make the necessary upgrades to utilize the recommended and supported method.
 In version 9.3 we incercept APM metrics published by the Layer 7 vendor APM solution provided alongside Layer 7 API Gateway._

 **Pre-requisites**
 1) APM Metrics Forwarder for Layer 7 API Gateway version 9.3 must be deployed only on nodes that run Layer 7 Vendor's APM solution.